murilo-arruda/todo-list-node-cli/README.md

 ## Contributing

-Pull request are always open! fell free to help!
+Pull requests are always open!
+Feel free to help!